The 13 Most Beautiful Villages in the French Countryside

 • 2015 winner

 Generations of vacationers have heard the siren song of Brittany’s Pink Granite Coast.
 Swept by dramatic tides, the shore is strewn with spectacular boulders and rock formations among sandy beaches.
 In the heart of this idyllic setting sits the village port of Ploumanac’h.
-Landmarks include the lighthouse, historic tide-operated mill, and the myth-shrouded island oratory dedicated to Saint-Guirec, an evangelizing Welsh monk (later declared a saint); he arrived on this beach in the 7th century.
+Landmarks include the lighthouse, historic tide-operated mill, and a myth-shrouded island oratory dedicated to Saint Guirec, said to be an evangelizing Welsh monk who arrived on this beach in the 6th or possibly 7th century.
 From here, boat excursions depart for the Sept-Îles, an archipelago that’s an important sanctuary for migrating birds, including puffins and northern gannets.
 Spring and summer are best for bird-watching.

-Like many of the villages listed, Rochefort-en-Terre dates back hundreds of years.
+Like many of the villages listed, Rochefort-en-Terre dates back to the Middle Ages.

 5. Rochefort-en-Terre